 The study was conducted at Herdade da Mitra (N 38º31.664’, W 8º01.380’, 221 m altitude) in southern Portugal.
 The climate is typically Mediterranean, with hot and dry summers.
 The soil is sandy (88.9 % sand, 4.9 % silt, and 6.3 % clay), with a low water holding capacity (~5 %) and slightly acid (pH 4-6), on a 5 % slope.
 The experimental area was 0.3 ha.
 Cork oak (Q. suber) trees were 16 years old.
 Tree density was 1997 ± trees ha-1.
 The understory was mostly composed by Cistus salviifolius and C. crispus shrubs, and C3 annual herbaceous species, ending their cycle typically at the beginning of the summer period (June).
 Spring phenology and growth was monitored over two years (2004 and 2005) in 15 trees under natural conditions.
 Mean tree height at the beginning of the study was 5.0 ± 0.2 m.

 We used the experimental set-up of a water manipulation study, as described in Besson et al. (2014), in which 3 treatments were applied.
-Dry, Ambient and Wet treatments received, respectively 80, 100 and 120% of annual precipitation.
+Dry, Ambient and Wet treatments received, respectively 80, 100 and 120% of current precipitation.
 Since rainfall exclusion had hardly any impact on cork oak physiology, we pooled the data from Dry and Ambient treatments.
-For this study we used only trees that were sampled for both phenological and physiological measurements (n = 15).
-This means that we discarded three trees from the above-mentioned sample.
-For every variable presented in this study, a previous check for treatment effects was performed, i.e., that no treatment effect was observed, to confirm that the pooling was correctly applied.
+We excluded the Wet treatment because a significant treatment effect was only observed after a single pulse irrigation in late spring, applied as a punctual experiment.
+For this study, we used only Dry and Ambient trees that were sampled for both phenological and physiological measurements (n = 15)..
+For every variable presented in this study, a previous statistical check (ANOVA) for treatment effects was performed, to confirm that the pooling was correctly applied, i.e., that no treatment effect was observed..

 2.2 Environmental monitoring

 Precipitation (ARG100 rain gauge, EM Ltd., Sunderland, UK), air temperature (T) at 2 m height (Thermistor M841, Siemens, Munich, Germany), photosynthetically active radiation (PAR, LI-190 quantum sensor, Licor Inc., Lincoln, NB, USA) and air humidity (Fischer 431402 sensor, K. Fischer GmbH, Drebach, Germany) were measured in 5 min intervals and 30-min averages recorded with a datalogger (DL2e, Delta-T Devices Ltd., Cambridge, UK).
 Daily mean temperatures were used to calculate the thermal time needed for budburst, or degrees-day sum (DDS), i. e., the accumulated temperature above a certain base temperature during a certain period of time (Cannell and Smith, 1983).
 We considered DDS from the 1st of January, assuming bud dormancy break (Sampaio et al., 2016), until budburst date, for each year.
 Base temperature was set to 6.2 ºC, in agreement with the threshold estimated for cork oak in a previous study in the same region (Pinto et al., 2011).
 To better characterize interannual variations in climatic conditions, our field meteorological data were compared to a reference period (1971-2000, (IPMA, 2018)).
-(Vicente Serrano et al., 2010)
+We also retrieved the Standard Precipitation Evapotranspiration Index (SPEI) from the Global SPEI database (http://sac.csic.es/spei/database.html), with a 0.5º spatial resolution for the study site, to complement climatic conditions, as SPEI is currently the most widespread index for drought analyses in the Mediterranean (Vicente Serrano et al., 2010).

 Results are presented as hydrological years, as they better represent the seasonality of water availability for tree functioning and growth.
 The hydrological year of 2004 is comprised between October of 2003 and September 2004 and the hydrological year of 2005 between October 2004 to September 2005.